When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Networx fit well into our overall lead generation strategy, and we ended up getting a bunch of work through the service.

 With that said, my experience with Networx is somewhat limited.
-If you’ve used the service before, leave a comment and let me know how it went.
+If you’ve used it before, leave a comment and let me know how it went.

-Let’s take a look at how Networx compares to the other contractor lead websites we reviewed.
+Let’s take a look at how Networx compares to the other construction lead websites we reviewed.

 What makes Networx different

-• Lead Generation Approach: Networx attracts potential customers through their own network of websites for contractor leads, and through targeted advertising campaigns on Google using popular keywords.
+- Lead Generation Approach: Networx attracts potential clients through their own network of websites for contractor leads, and through targeted advertising campaigns on search engines using popular keywords.
 Unlike some services, Networx claims it does not use telemarketing or purchased contact lists.

 How much do Networx leads cost?